Pay-Per-View Video Streaming: What It Is and How It Works [2025 Update]

 Access to Educational Content

-Educational content has been gaining traction with the masses ever since Covid-19 shut down universities and schools around the globe.
+Educational content has been gaining traction with the masses ever since COVID-19 shut down universities and schools around the globe.
 In addition, you can sell access to video courses that teach a specific skill.

 For educational live streams, your price will depend on the market value for that educational content.
 Therefore, you should research what others charge for similar courses and price your video course competitively.